primer/brand/.changeset/smooth-ways-retire.md

 Added a new `FrostedGlassVFX` component for applying a frosted glass-effect texture to nested components.

-⚠️ This is an experimental component, and not tested for compatibility with all existing Primer Brand components.
+⚠️ This is an experimental component, and not tested for compatibility with other Primer Brand components.

+When using this component, ensure there is sufficient contrast between the foreground text and the background imagery, as the frosted glass effect can significantly reduce legibility.

 Usage example: